 Good teamwork skills are considered soft skills that make the workplace function at its best.
 Take a look at eight of the most important teamwork skills as well as teamwork skills examples that you can apply to your workplace.

+Good communication is a crucial teamwork skill.
 Open communication is the foundation of good teamwork.
 Team members must be able to clearly express their ideas and respectfully listen to and understand the ideas of others.

 As a leader or manager, you’re responsible for creating an environment in which everyone feels comfortable speaking up no matter what.
 Ask people to share their thoughts and opinions, and actively seek out feedback.
 Make sure each team member has a voice.